otrv4/otrv4-prekey-server/otrv4-prekey-server.md

       from='prekey.xmpp.org'
       id='0kdytsmslkd'
       to='alice@xmpp.org/notebook'>
-    <body>EE...</body>
+    <body>AAQL...</body>
   </message>
 ```

-### Retrieving published Prekeys from a Prekey Server
+### Retrieving published Prekeys Ensembles from a Prekey Server

-An entity asks the server for prekey ensembles from a particular participant by
+An entity asks the server for Prekey Ensembles from a particular participant by
 sending a "Prekey Ensemble Query Retrieval message" for an specific identity,
 for example, `bob@xmpp.net`, and specific versions, for example, "45".